NoobLikesThis/rcm-modded/README.md

 ## Upcoming features
-*  More functions will be added soon
+*  More functions
-*  More Presets and preinstalled caches will be added soon
+*  More Presets and preinstalled caches
 *  Added functionality for caches that are not animations (should work already but want to improve)

 ## Presets